thdelmas/thdelmas/README.md

 - DevOps & Infra management (same from IT perspective)

 ## Support me
-> I'm super happy if my work is useful
+> I'm super happy if my work is useful and even more if you enjoy it

-Here are some simple things you can do to support me:
+Here are some simple things you can do to help me:
 - [Follow me on GitHub 🚀](https://github.com/thdelmas)
 - <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a>
 - [Learn with us @42Barcelona ! 🧑‍💻 🌴](https://candidatura.42barcelona.com/)